IBMCP4I/cp4i-workshop-appconnect-salesforce-lab/README.md

 ## Section 6: Create an Integration Server instance and deploy your flow

-In this Step you'll create an Integration Server instance and deploy your flow to it.
+In this step you'll create an Integration Server instance and deploy your flow to it.

 6.1 In a new browser tab open the CP4I **Platform Home** URL provided to you by your instructors.